rsdoiel/antennaApp/about.md

 About this software
 ===================

-## antennaApp 0.0.14
+## antennaApp 0.0.15

-- added style support in head element for themes and page generator YAML
-- when apply a theme replaces the content in the page generator YAML rather than appending values
+- posted support for including text and code blocks based on commonMarkDoc processor, includes are processed when parsing CommonMark documents

 ### Authors